 How these WeChat’s new content sharing policies affect brands

 As China’s social media powerhouse, many brands rely on WeChat to target users and grow their reach, and users’ networks have been a particularly fertile resource for brands to find new leads.
-So will these new regulations negatively impact on brand’s abilities to increase their audience?
+So will these new regulations negatively impact on brand’s abilities to increase their audience on WeChat official accounts?

 In short: yes, but probably not as much as you might think.